News

 Introduction Europeans did not think we would find out about our black human species that inhabited Europe before the arrival of the Caucasians from the Caucasus Mountains in Central Asia .

-Ancient and rare British coins taken as ‘spoils of war’ by Romans found in Dutch field - The 44 gold coins were unearthed by ...
+Ancient and rare British coins taken as ‘spoils of war’ by Romans found in Dutch field - The 44 gold coins were unearthed by amateur archaeologists in a field near Utrecht, Holland ...

 An analysis of ancient DNA from a late Iron Age cemetery in Dorset, ... dominated the British Isles. ...
 This makes Celtic Britain appear more egalitarian compared to the patriarchal Roman world." ...